eclipse-archived/ceylon-lang.org/blog/2012-12-11-methodology.md

   the best ways ever to go about it.
 On the other hand, if a formal spec won't help you understand your software, don't write it.
 Either way, write lots and lots of tests for user-visible behavior.
-Oh and if you need to, write some unit tests for really complex internal subsystems - but not too many, 'cos that's code you don't really absolutely need that you'll still have to maintain and refactor.
+Oh and if you need to, write some unit tests for really complex internal subsystems&#x2014;but not too many, 'cos that's code you don't really absolutely need that you'll still have to maintain and refactor.
 * Sure, it's great to be able to get up and started quickly.
-But be careful with platforms that are inexpensive up front and get more expensive as the system grows and evolves and the team members change *cough* dynamic typing *cough*.
+But be careful with platforms that are inexpensive up front and get more expensive as the system grows and evolves and the team members change&#x2014;*cough* dynamic typing *cough*.
 * What are you even still doing here?
 Don't you have code to write?